ConcreteDunkey/6320_Project/README.md

 * Name file "new_question_list.txt" in main working directory
 * Run task3
 * To use with task1, name file "old_question_list.txt" in main working directory
+* To run the first task use the followng command
+* python task1.py
+* To run the task 2 and 3 for getting the answer sentence given a question file use following command
+* python task3.py <input_file.txt> <output_file.txt> <method-no>
+* python task3.py new_question_list.txt out.csv 3
+* Method 1: Rake Keyword           Method 2: query           Method 3: python